SchusterLab/slab_qick_calib/README_connecting_to_qick.md

 # QICK Board Remote Control Setup with Pyro4

 This guide explains how to set up a distributed quantum control system where the QICK board runs on one computer and experiments are controlled remotely from another computer using Pyro4.
+This is taken from the Schuster Lab wikipage.

 ## System Architecture